dfinity/motoko/design/WhitePaper.md

 Finally, it would be desirable to have extended syntax for multi-line text literals, ideally with interpolation, perhaps based on a generic toText function (see [shared generics](#shared-generics)).

-#### Floats

-While Motoko is the first blockchain language to feature floating point numbers, their functionality is still limited to the primitives that Wasm provides.
-The base library should include common math functionality like transcendental functions.
-Since these have to be implemented in software (as part of the runtime), any imprecision in such computations remains deterministic.

-Again, it would be desirable to implement tree shaking for the runtime to minimise the size of produced Wasm binaries.

 ### Type System

 The Motoko type system has a number of "gaps" that avoid certain forms of abstraction and composition.